 United Kingdom

-The last two letters denote the issuing office.
-IL stands for Eniskillen.
+The last two letters do not denote the issuing office for personalized series, but are chosen by the owner.

 United Kingdom

-The last two letters denote the issuing office.
-CZ stands for Belfast.
+The last two letters do not denote the issuing office for personalized series, but are chosen by the owner.

 United Kingdom

-The last two letters denote the issuing office.
-CZ stands for Belfast.
+The last two letters do not denote the issuing office for personalized series, but are chosen by the owner.

 United Kingdom

-Normal series issued between 1963 and 1983, rear plate in black on yellow.
+Former personalized series issued between October 1990 and 31st August 2001, rear plate in black on yellow.

 United Kingdom

-Normal series issued between 1983 and 2001, rear plate in black on yellow.
+Former personalized series issued between October 1990 and 31st August 2001, rear plate in black on yellow.

 United Kingdom